A modern Romaniote Odyssey

 In the collections of the archaeological and Byzantine museums, traveling eyes gain a broader view of the dominant cultures and societies in which Jews had lived for the past two millennia.
 There are perceivable influences from ancient pagan, and Orthodox cultural histories in the syncretic Greek-Jewish traditions of old Thessaloniki.

-In the eyes of the young David Ben-Gurion, the Ottoman city of Salonika, where Atatürk was born to found the Turkish Republic, was a superlative social model on which to base the nascent state of Israel.
+In the eyes of the young David Ben-Gurion, the Ottoman city of Salonika, where Atatürk was born to found the Republic of Turkey, was a superlative social model on which to base the nascent state of Israel.
 He visited the city of the White Tower in 1911 to learn Turkish.
 That was before the devastating fire of 1917, the final years of an era in which Thessaloniki thrived to preserve its multinational urban society.
 Only in the Golden Age of Moorish Spain were Jews as free and independent in Europe.

 Once known for having maintained the largest Jewish cemetery, the city is revered as the Mother of Israel.
 Since the aftermath of the Nazi occupation of 1942, the cemetery has been continuously desecrated, by municipal authorities and neofascist vandals alike.
 Fragments of ornate Jewish headstones now solemnly decorate the floor of the former headquarters of L’Independent, the bygone Jewish press.
 The downtown building currently houses the Jewish Museum of Thessaloniki, conveniently situated a short walk from the picturesque Port of Thessaloniki.